python-discord/code-jam-4/README.md

 `project/ui`
 Contains `.ui` files created for Qt and the Python modules generated from those UI files.

+`project/sounds`
+Contains sound resources for a multimedia, user-friendly experience.

 ## Attributions
 `wrong.wav` is from https://freesound.org/people/sharesynth/sounds/341256/